mahmoud/lithoxyl/docs/action.rst

       if not succeeded:
           r.failure()

-This pattern is using the Record as a *context manager*.
-The indented part of the code after the **with** statement is the code block managed by the Record.
-Here is how the basics of the Record are populated in our example:
+This pattern is using the Action as a *context manager*.
+The indented part of the code after the **with** statement is the code block managed by the Action.
+Here is how the basics of the Action are populated in our example:

   * **name** - "user creation"